-\begin{proposition} If there exists a linearly admissible transverse loop $\Gamma$ with a $\mathcal{F}$-transverse self-intersection, then the number of periodic points of period n for some iterate of $f$ grows exponentially in $n$. \end{proposition}
+\begin{proposition} If there exists a linearly admissible transverse loop $\Gamma$ with an $\mathcal{F}$-transverse self-intersection, then the number of periodic points of period n for some iterate of $f$ grows exponentially in $n$. \end{proposition}

 {\it Proof.} The proof of Proposition \ref{pr:transverse_loop_exponentialgrowth} will last until the end of this subsection.
 Suppose that $\Gamma$ satisfies the condition $(Q_{q_0})$ and denote $\gamma$ its natural lift.
-By assumption, there exist $s<t$ such that $\gamma$ has a $\mathcal{F}$-transverse self-intersection at $\gamma(s)=\gamma(t)$.
+By assumption, there exist $s<t$ such that $\gamma$ has an $\mathcal{F}$-transverse self-intersection at $\gamma(s)=\gamma(t)$.
 So, one can apply the realization result (Proposition \ref{pr: realization}) and deduce that $\Gamma$ is associated to a fixed point of $f^{q_0}$.
 Modifying $\Gamma$ in its equivalence class if necessary, one can suppose that for every $r\geq 1$, the path $\gamma\vert_{[0,r]}$ is admissible of order $rq_0$.
-Adding the same positive integer to both $s$ and $t$, one can find a positive integer $K$ such that $\gamma\vert_{[0, K]}$ has a $\mathcal{F}$-transverse self-intersection at $\gamma(s)=\gamma(t)$ and one knows that $\gamma\vert_{[0, mK]}$ is admissible of order $mrq_0$ for every $m\geq 1$.
-To get our lemma, one needs a preliminary result.
+Adding the same positive integer to both $s$ and $t$, one can find a positive integer $K$ such that $\gamma\vert_{[0, K]}$ has an $\mathcal{F}$-transverse self-intersection at $\gamma(s)=\gamma(t)$ and one knows that $\gamma\vert_{[0, mK]}$ is admissible of order $mKq_0$ for every $m\geq 1$.
+To get our proposition, one needs a preliminary result.
 Set

 \begin{lemma} For every sequence $(\varepsilon_i)_{i\in\N}\in\{1,2\}^{\N}$, every $n\geq 1$, and every $m\geq 1$ the path